mdbrnowski/ciele/README.md

 gleam run
 ```

 The server checks every configured domain on startup and then every six hours.
-When a page's `<body>` changes, a unified diff is emailed to you.
+Only the `<body>` is compared, with `<script>` tags dropped.
+When it changes, a unified diff is emailed to you.
 To run it in the background you can use any process supervisor you like (for example `systemd`, `tmux`, or `nohup gleam run &`).

 ## Development